springernature/frontend-playbook/practices/graded-browser-support.md

 ### Grey area browsers

-Some browser versions exist in the grey area outside and/or between Advanced and Core levels.
+Some browser versions exist in the grey area outside and/or between Enhanced and Core levels.
 For example:

 * Old versions of an evergreen browser: a user has turned off auto-updates, or their upgrade opportunities are limited by their device or administrator.
 * Nightly or developer versions of evergreen browsers.

-We serve these grey area browsers the Advanced version of a site, so they will receive the full experience.
+We serve these grey area browsers the Enhanced version of a site, so they will receive the full experience.
 Due to resourcing implications we do not specifically test our products against them - however we do expect them to work (because, for example, [we strive to provide compatible CSS via Autoprefixer](#browserslist)).
-Over time, analysis of errors and usage patterns may cause some browsers in this grey area to be deliberately changed to either Advanced or Core, to allow for better support.
+Over time, analysis of errors and usage patterns may cause some browsers in this grey area to be deliberately changed to either Enhanced or Core, to allow for better support.

 ## Implementing browser support

 Our primary approach to classifying a browser support level is the "[Cutting the Mustard (CTM)](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard)" progressive enhancement technique, based upon the principles developed by the BBC.

-This approach works by using feature detection in order to determine which browsers will receive the full Advanced experience (i.e. they "[cut the mustard](https://en.wiktionary.org/wiki/cut_the_mustard)") and which ones will receive only the Core experience.
+This approach works by using feature detection in order to determine which browsers will receive the full Enhanced experience (i.e. they "[cut the mustard](https://en.wiktionary.org/wiki/cut_the_mustard)") and which ones will receive only the Core experience.

 ### Implementation details